dyvenia/elt_workshop/README.md

 ### 4. Authenticate with Docker Hub
 `docker login`
 Docker will ask you to provide your DockerHub username and password.
 Provide your username and access token, which you can generate in `hub.docker.com -> fingerprint icon -> Account Settings -> Security -> New Access Token`.
+Make sure to save that token for step 7.

-### 4. Install docker-compose
+### 5. Install docker-compose
 > **NOTE** Linux-only (it's built into Docker on other systems)
 ```
 sudo curl -L "https://github.com/docker/compose/releases/download/1.29.2/docker-compose-$(uname -s)-$(uname -m)" -o /usr/local/bin/docker-compose